What is Shaivism?

 Why it isn't more represented yet

 Outside Sadhguru's programmes, the Śaiva contemplative literature reaches Western readers in patches.
-Swami Lakshmanjoo's translations of the Kashmir Śaiva texts are in print but not widely read; Muktananda's Siddha Yoga lineage is largely Śaiva-tantric in its derivation but its public face was the guru-bhakti form rather than the philosophical one.
-Aghora practice — the cremation-ground tradition central to one Śaiva subcurrent — is poorly served in English-language sources, and the few that exist are uneven.
-The corpus reflects this: the tradition is present mostly through Sadhguru, and through the kuṇḍalinī and tantra material that Śaivism shaped without always being named.
-A more direct Kashmir Śaiva entry — Lakshmanjoo, Abhinavagupta in translation, the Vijñāna Bhairava Tantra — would be a useful addition the next time the items table grows in this direction.
+Swami Lakshmanjoo's translations of the Kashmir Śaiva texts are in print but not widely read.
+Muktananda's Siddha Yoga lineage is largely Śaiva-tantric in its derivation, but its public face was guru-bhakti devotion rather than the philosophical tradition.
+Aghora practice, the cremation-ground current central to one Śaiva subcurrent, is poorly served in English-language sources.
+The corpus reflects this: the tradition is present mostly through Sadhguru and through the kuṇḍalinī and tantra material that Śaivism shaped without always being named.
+A more direct Kashmir Śaiva entry drawing on Abhinavagupta in translation and the *Vijñāna Bhairava Tantra* would be a useful addition the next time the items table grows in this direction.